Volunteers are the heart of Hospice and very important members of the Hospice

 Bereavement volunteers work directly with grieving individuals via mailings, phone

-Administrative volunteers work in the Hospice office with general office work and projects.
+Administrative volunteers work in the Hospice office assist with administrative tasks

 Fundraising and Community Support volunteers work out in the community in a variety of ways: